mlibrary/about-ebc/src/content/invest.md

 * University of Oregon
 * University of Ottawa
 * University of Pennsylvania
+* University of Redlands
 * University of Rhode Island
 * University of San Francisco
+* University of Tennessee Knoxville
 * University of Toronto
 * University of Washington
 * University of Wisconsin